Hisar (city)

+The current name was given in 1354 AD, as Hisar-e-Firoza by Firuz Shah Tughlaq, the Sultan of Delhi from 1351 to 1388.
+The Ghaggar and Drishadvati Rivers once flowed through the city, but they have now changed their course.
+Hisar has a continental climate, with very hot summers and relatively cool winters.
+The most commonly spoken languages are Hindi, Haryanvi, and Bagri.

 History

 Early history

 Archeological excavations at nearby locations of Rakhigarhi (7000 BCE), Siswal (4000 BCE), and Lohari Ragho suggest the presence of human habitation from pre-Harappan period.
 Later, Aryan people settled around Drsadvati River.
-The Jain literature Uttaradhayana Sutra ((599/540 - 527/468 BCE) mentions a town Isukara in the Kuru (c.
+The Jain literature Uttaradhayana Sutra (599/540 - 527/468 BCE) mentions a town Isukara in the Kuru (c.
 1200 – c.
 900 BCE) country which is believed to be the earlier name of Hisar.
 The kingdom of Hisar, with its capital at Agroha, possibly assisted Chandragupta Maurya (reign: 321–297 BCE) in his war against the Greeks.
 The kingdom was then included in the Mauryan Empire, as evidenced by the discovery of Ashokan pillars in the vicinity of the city.
 The city later came under the Kushan Empire (127 - 375 CE) and the Gupta Empire (250 - 550 CE).
 The area was sacked by Mahmud of Ghazni during his campaigns.
 In the 12th century, the Chauhan king Prithviraj Chauhan made Hansi, located in the present day Hisar district, his capital and built a fort.
 It remained a strategic place for Chauhan Empire until Prithviraj Chauhan was defeated in the Second Battle of Tarain by the invading Ghurid ruler Muhammad Ghori.